 “These are incredibly smart data models built by incredibly smart people,” Olson says.

-The other downside of basing pricing trends on historical data is that it doesn’t do a great job of taking into account other factors that can influence demand, such as conferences drawing large crowds to a particular city or travel disruptions like 2017’s brutal hurricane season.
+Another downside of basing pricing trends on historical data is that it doesn’t do a great job of taking into account other factors that can influence demand, such as conferences drawing large crowds to a particular city or travel disruptions like 2017’s brutal hurricane season.

-Not ideal for business travel
+Not ideal for business travel when it comes to international flights or domestic flights.

 As Olson points out, these apps also are not a good fit for business travelers, who generally do not have the luxury of waiting and watching to see when prices may drop — they are in a “must go” situation and have to be in a specific location at a specific time.